neuronetio/gantt-schedule-timeline-calendar/README.md

 ### features

-- elastic - you can change almost everything from DOM tree to logic
+- elastic - you can change almost everything from DOM tree to logic (without any compilation)
 - multiple items in one row
 - tree like structures
 - moveable / resizeable items